rokuk/NetSeeDF/README.md

 NetSeeDF is a simple, lightweight tool for exploring and visualizing data in NetCDF files.

 Inspired by [Panoply](https://www.giss.nasa.gov/tools/panoply/), NetSeeDF is designed to be simpler and more limited tool that does **not** require a Java installation.
-Designed with students and researchers in mind, it lets you quickly explore available variables, their shapes, and visualize grid point values on a map.
+Designed with students and researchers in mind, it lets you quickly explore available variables, their shapes, visualize grid point values on a map, and export data for a single point.

 NetSeeDf is developed by Rok Kuk [rokuk.org](https://rokuk.org)